Skip to main content

 Select the right model

-2. Set up Figma Console MCP
+2. Set up Figma MCP

 Get a Figma personal access token